gSchool/mcsp-unit-oop/01-object-oriented-programming/01-introduction.md

 ## Takeaways

-1. Object-Oriented Programming (OOP) is a programming paradigm where state and behavior is bundled together in an object.
+1. Object-Oriented Programming (OOP) is a programming paradigm where state and behavior are bundled together in an object.
 2. A programming paradigm is a language-agnostic style of programming.

 <sup id="f1">[1](#1)</sup>Depending on who you ask, encapsulation also includes the idea of separating the internals of an object from its external interface, but most people refer to that property as information hiding.